MicrosoftDocs/appcenter-docs/docs/sdk/distribute/ios.md

 > [!NOTE]
 > There are a few things to consider when using in-app updates:
 >
-> 1. In-app updates are currently not working on iOS 8 devices.
-> 2. If you have released your app in the App Store, in-app updates will be disabled.
+> 1. If you have released your app in the App Store, in-app updates will be disabled.
-> 3. If you are running automated UI tests, enabled in-app updates will block your automated UI tests as they will try to authenticate against the App Center backend.
+> 2. If you are running automated UI tests, enabled in-app updates will block your automated UI tests as they will try to authenticate against the App Center backend.
 We recommend to not enable App Center Distribute for your UI test target.

 ## Add in-app updates to your app